CANADA FX DEBT-C$ jumps more than a penny as stocks rally

 Toronto's main stock market index notched its highest close in more than a week, driven by bargain-hunting, optimism over the euro zone debt crisis and acquisition activity on both sides of the border. [.TO]

-U.S. stock indexes rallied for a third day on Monday as investors saw Google's (GOOG.O: Quote) $12.5 billion offer for Motorola Mobility (MMI.N: Quote) as a signal to jump back in after weeks of sharp selling. [.N] As well, Toronto-Dominion Bank TD.TO announced a deal to buy MBNA Canada's $8.6 credit card portfolio from Bank of America (BAC.N: Quote).
+U.S. stock indexes rallied for a third day on Monday as investors saw Google's (GOOG.O) $12.5 billion offer for Motorola Mobility (MMI.N) as a signal to jump back in after weeks of sharp selling. [.N] As well, Toronto-Dominion Bank (TD.TO) announced a deal to buy MBNA Canada's $8.6 credit card portfolio from Bank of America (BAC.N).
 [ID:nN1E77E06U]

 "At the moment we're just ignoring the data and just looking at the bounce in equities.
 I would have expected a more negative reaction in the Canadian dollar to the numbers, frankly, but we didn't get that," said Shaun Osborne, chief currency strategist at TD Securities.